0-d3y/sami_ai/README.md

 ## Installation

-You can install sami_ai using pip:
+You can install sami-ai using pip:

 ```
-pip install sami_ai
+pip install sami-ai
 ```

 ## Example: